 - Four representatives of recognized employee organizations appointed from nominations submitted to the board by recognized employee organizations.

-If interested in applying for a vacant Citizen Member Seat, please access the Boards and Commissions link on the Board of Supervisors internet site at: http://www.bos.saccounty.net/.
-If you have questions about the EEO Advisory Committee, please email EEOOffice@saccounty.net.
+If interested in applying for a vacant Citizen Member Seat, access the Clerk of the Board of Supervisors Boards and Commissions page (view the

 The committee conducts the following activities to meet the needs of a diversified community: